-Unlike most other issues, the public are more happy for the government to listen to experts on national security than to listen to the general public.
+Unlike most other issues, the public are happier for the government to listen to experts on national security than to listen to them.
 In focus groups, people struggle to say what they think the government should do on most international security issues because they assume the government are privy to much more intelligence and generally trust that the government will be able to make better decisions.